 - What do you do if you don’t like your doctor?
 Do you know you are allowed to switch primary care providers/MCOs at any time?
 Do you know how to?

-- What do you understand are your rights as a Medicaid managed care enrollee?
+- Do you understand your rights as a Medicaid managed care enrollee?
 Do you know you are allowed to file a complaint?
-Know how to?
+Do you know how to?

 - What do you do if you think your plan or doctor is not allowing you to get the care you need?